Chotisüh Sazo: Political career

 In 2013 Sazo was elected as Speaker of Nagaland Legislative Assembly.
 Sazo is also a former Cabinet Minister for PHE Nagaland.

-In 2013 and 2018 Sazo was elected as Naga People's Front candidate in Chozuba constituency (ST) and won.
+In 2013 and 2018 Sazo was elected as Naga People's Front candidate in the Chozuba constituency (ST) and won.

-In the 2008, as an Independent he won the seat against Thenucho of NPF.
+In the 2008 election, as an Independent he won the seat against Thenucho of NPF.
 Sazo got 8754 votes.